 Our convenient downtown location, relationships with local catering companies, and six rooms to rent—each with its own unique charm—give us the ability and flexibility to accommodate everything from small business meetings or wedding ceremonies, to large fundraising galas.

 More information, including amenities and cost, can be found in the guide McKay Avenue School - Archives and Museum Event Rentals.
-To request a booking, please refer to the Edmonton Public Schools website.
+You can request a booking, through the Edmonton Public Schools booking portal

 We strongly recommend that for large functions, such as weddings, you contact our office and make arrangements to view the room prior to booking.